mmbr/DEI-OD1/README.md

 ## Installation

-The od1.sql file should preferably be imported into an empty table.
+The od1.sql file should preferably be imported into an empty database.

 ## Tables